 Hereditary Non-polyposis Colorectal Cancer Syndrome (Lynch Syndrome)

-Hereditary non-polyposis colorectal cancer syndrome (HNPCC) or Lynch Syndrome is characterized by early age onset colorectal cancer and endometrial (uterine) cancer as well as other extracolonic tumors.
-Hereditary nonpolyposis colorectal cancer (HNPCC) or Lynch Syndrome is caused by mutations in DNA mismatch repair genes (MLH1, MSH2, MSH6 or PMS2).
-A variant of HNPCC-Lynch Syndrome called Muir Torre Syndrome is associated with increased risk for certain skin tumors.
+HNPCC or Lynch Syndrome is characterized by early age onset colorectal cancer and endometrial (uterine) cancer as well as other extracolonic tumors.
+Lynch Syndrome is caused by mutations in DNA mismatch repair genes (MLH1, MSH2, MSH6 or PMS2).
+A variant called Muir Torre Syndrome is associated with increased risk for certain skin tumors.
 A second variant, called Turcot Syndrome, is associated with certain brain tumors (different than in FAP).

 Familial Adenomatous Polyposis (FAP)